aFarkas/lazysizes/README.md

 The [print plugin](plugins/print) plugin enables lazySizes to unveil all elements as soon as the user starts to print.
 (Or set ``lazySizesConfig.preloadAfterLoad`` to ``true``).

 ###[progressive plugin](plugins/progressive)
-The [progressive plugin](plugins/progressive) plugin optimizes perceived performance by adding better support for rendering progressive JPGs/PNGs in conjunction with the LQIP pattern.
+The [progressive plugin](plugins/progressive) plugin adds better support for rendering progressive jpgs/pngs.

 ##Why lazysizes
 In the past I often struggled using lazy image loaders, because the "main check function" is called repeatedly and with a high frequency.
 Which makes it hard to fulfill two purposes runtime and memory efficiency.
 And looking into the source code of most so called lazy loaders often also unveils lazy developers...